5 Ways to Check Your Mississippi EBT Balance

 How to Check Your EBT Balance in Mississippi

-2. Use the Benny App
+2. Download the Benny App

-Enter your zip code and link your EBT card.
+Enter your ZIP code and link your EBT card.

-3. Call the Toll-Free Cardholder Services Line
+3. Call the EBT Customer Service Line

 4. Check Your Last Store Receipt